Yetenol/antonpusch.de/content/latex-tables.md

 - no macros in table content
 - latex: format, layout table
 - table content must work in tabular
+- no pgfmathparse of texttt in every cell, easy to edit values

 - [Table interoperable designs](Table%20interoperable%20designs.md)